snjo/ProcessCSV/README.md

                                Example: /id ; /od ,
                                Example: /id tab /od comma

-    /headers        /hd        Lists all fields on the first line of the source file.
-These are often the headers.
+    /showheaders    /hd        Lists all headers (column names) on the first line of the source file.
-                               Use this to find the field numbers to use for the fields argument.
+                               Use this to find the column numbers to use for the columnselect argument.

     /quiet          /q         No text output (except for Help, headers and example lines).
 Use exit codes to verify result.
     /pause          /p         Wait for keypress before exiting

     /ignorebaddata  /ibd       Proceed despite bad data, such as quotes that are not closed out or missing fields